jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Important.rst

 Per point smeared data by Q resolution
 ---------------------------------------

+.. _importnant.Qresolution:

-.. index:: Q resolution
+.. index:: Q resolution (Irena)

 New in version 2.58 and only for Modeling II at this time, check the manual.
 This is a beast of issues but can be important!

 Kill all Irena panels and graphs
 --------------------------------

+.. _importnant.KillPanels:

-.. index:: Close all Irena panels
+.. index:: Close all panels (Irena)

 This menu item allows closing all Irena related windows – panels and graphs – to be closed at once.
 Very convenient…

 Open Irena pdf manual
 ---------------------

+.. _importnant.OpenManual:

 .. index:: Manual, Open Manual